|

 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
 Luke 11:10.

-You could replace everyone with everybody, anybody, or anyone in the above sentence and not change its meaning (Anyone who asks receives; anyone who seeks finds; and to anyone who knocks, the door will be opened).
+You could replace everyone with everybody, anybody, or anyone in the above sentence, and the singular form of the verb (asks) is maintained.
+(Anyone who asks receives; anyone who seeks finds; and to anyone who knocks, the door will be opened).

 Neither of the teachers plans only to teach the theory of evolution.